Informative, motivating and enjoyable, that's the course in a nutshell:)

 Go Helsinki card is another option that includes access to public transport in zone ABC, and entrance to attractions and museums.
 The card is valid for 24, 48, or 72 hours (from 51€ to 82€).

-A 4-hour Saturday excursion or a visit to a museum
+- A 3-hour Saturday excursion or a visit to a museum

 Details will be included in the welcome letter from our trainers 2 weeks before the course.